skellis46/slipbox/myside bias.md

 _questions & thoughts:_

 - I suspect this is a serious problem in dance scholarship, particular in the writing I see in editorial situations.
 Indeed, it seems hard to get people to include perspectives that support their own position!
+By this I mean that there is often not even evidence included to support (let alone evidence that contradicts!)

 ---